paddy-03/Cats-vs-Dogs-Dataset/README.md

 All implementations are made using Keras.
 This example was inspired by the book Deep Learning with Python written by Keras author Francois Chollet.

-Comments and Suggestions are welcome :)

-Author: Swarup Padhy(3rd October, 2018)